nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 States allows the same command word to be mapped to different commands based on the current app state. `AddressBookParser#parseCommand()` handles the parsing of user input into its respective parsers and commands.

 For example, the "add" command word is overloaded, where using the `ModelManager#sameState()` method:
-* If its in `STUDENT` state, it returns the `AddPersonCommandParser`, which returns the `AddPersonCommand` command class.
+* If it's in `STUDENT` state, it returns the `AddPersonCommandParser`, which returns the `AddPersonCommand` command class.
-* If its in `SCHEDULE` state, it returns the `AddLessonCommandParser`, which returns the `AddLessonCommand` command class.
+* If it's in `SCHEDULE` state, it returns the `AddLessonCommandParser`, which returns the `AddLessonCommand` command class.

 ##### 2. Command Overloading